Also known as: Repair of cross-eye, Resection and recession, Strabismus repair or Extraocular muscle surgery

 - Permanent double vision (rare)

-- A complete medical history and physical exam of your child before the procedure
+- A complete medical history and physical exam before the procedure

 - Orthoptic measurements (eye movement measurements)